 - Make sure your resume is updated.
 If you have more than 10 years of experience, craft your resume in such a way as to highlight the most relevant work and years that align with the role you want.
 Now the next couple of points may be considered controversial or bad advice, but I’m someone who values my time so you do you.

 - If the salary is not posted, I will ask about salary compensation during the first interview.
 What you’re not going to do is waste my time and have me go through several interviews only to find out that the position you’re interviewing for is not aligned with your salary requirements.
 That’s ridiculous.
 You will never catch me in that situation.
 Another thing regarding salary, do not share the salary made at your last job.
 Yesterday’s price is not today’s price.
 Don’t cheat yourself out of making more money.

 - Know your limitations.
 My limit is three interviews.
-The interview process should last for eternity.
+The interview process should not last for eternity.
 This is especially true for my US audience.
 Literally, just about every company is set up as at-will employment.
 The company can lay you off or fire you without a reason and you as an employee can leave without giving a reason as well.
 You can leave at any time so let’s not make this process harder than it needs to be.
 You need help, I need a job, let’s make this happen.

 If I ask how soon you’re looking to hire this person and I hear, “We’re just looking for the right person,” that serves as an indication to me that you’re indecisive and will most likely waste my time by making the interview process last longer than need be.

 If you respect everyone’s time, it really shouldn’t take long to determine if that person is right for the job.
 Interview 1: Introduction 1 Interview 2: Listen we like you/ Do you like us?
 Interview 3: Let’s work together That is it.